-Mr. Soden has worked with the Lundin Group since 2007 and has extensive experience as a senior executive and board member of various public companies in the natural resources sector.
-He has been President, Chief Executive Officer and Director of the Corporation since May 15, 2023.
-Mr. Soden is currently Chairman of Africa Energy Corp. and Director of Panoro Energy ASA.
-He was previously President, Chief Executive Officer and Director of Africa Energy Corp. and Director of Gulf Keystone Petroleum Ltd. Mr. Soden holds a BSc honors degree from the London School of Economics and an MBA from Columbia Business School.
+Garrett Soden has worked with the Lundin Group for nearly two decades and has extensive experience as a senior executive and board member of various public companies in the natural resources sector.
+Mr. Soden has been President and CEO of the Corporation since May 2023.
+He holds a BSc honours degree from the London School of Economics and an MBA from Columbia Business School.